Shivamkadam692/MLComp/README.md

 - **F1-Score**: Harmonic mean of precision and recall, providing a balance between the two
 - **Support**: Number of actual occurrences of the class in the dataset

+### Regression Metrics
+- **R² Score**: Proportion of variance in the target variable explained by the model (ranges from 0 to 1, higher is better)
+- **RMSE**: Root Mean Square Error - standard deviation of prediction errors (lower is better)
+- **MSE**: Mean Square Error - average squared differences between predicted and actual values (lower is better)

 ### Clustering Metrics
 - **Silhouette Score**: Measures how similar an object is to its own cluster compared to other clusters (ranges from -1 to 1)